MDS Files

 Save to Browser

 Because this uses browser storage, saved projects are only accessible from the same browser and profile.
 They do not appear in other browsers or on other devices.
 Clearing browser data will delete saved projects.
+Depending on browser settings and available storage capacity, the browser may evict this data automatically.
 Export important projects as files for safekeeping.

 Export as File